mdn/content/files/en-us/mdn/writing_guidelines/howto/write_a_new_entry_in_the_glossary/index.md

 ## How to write an entry

 First, choose what topic you'd like to write a glossary entry for.
-If you're looking for topics that need a glossary entry, check the [list of undocumented terms](/en-US/docs/Glossary#contribute_to_the_glossary) at the end of the [Glossary landing page](/en-US/docs/Glossary).
+If you're looking for topics that need a glossary entry, check the list of terms from the sidebar of the [Glossary landing page](/en-US/docs/Glossary).

-If you have an idea for a new glossary entry, [create a new page](https://github.com/mdn/content#adding-a-new-document) for it underneath the [glossary landing page](https://github.com/mdn/content/tree/main/files/en-us/glossary).
+If you have an idea for a new glossary entry, [create a new page](/en-US/docs/MDN/Writing_guidelines/Howto/Creating_moving_deleting#creating_pages) for it underneath the [glossary landing page](https://github.com/mdn/content/tree/main/files/en-us/glossary).

 ### Write a summary